gRizzlyGR/url-shortener/README.md

 # Description

-All URL IDs are base64-encoded timestamps in milliseconds mainly becaue timestamps are natural identifiers, with no possibility of clashing.
+All URL IDs are base64-encoded timestamps in milliseconds mainly because timestamps are natural identifiers, with no possibility of clashing.

 Data are saved using [bitcask](https://github.com/prologic/bitcask), a key-value data store.